„Training a future ready to Serve with a dedicated loving Heart“

-St. Kizito Hospital Matany is a Private Not-For-Profit (PNFP) institution with social and spiritual objectives, belonging to the Catholic Diocese of Moroto (North-Eastern Uganda).
-It was built at the beginning of the 70’s with the help of MISEREOR (a German Church Organisation) on request of the Comboni missionaries and has since then provided a very essential comprehensive package of medical/health services to the population of the Karamoja region.
+St. Kizito Hospital Matany is a Private Not-For-Profit (PNFP) Institution with social and spiritual objectives, belonging to the Catholic Diocese of Moroto (North-Eastern Uganda).
+It was built at the beginning of the 70s with the help of MISEREOR (a German Church Organisation) at the request of the Comboni missionaries and has since then provided a very essential comprehensive package of medical/health services to the population of the Karamoja region.
 The region is an extremely remote, underdeveloped and relatively insecure region of Uganda with very poor health indicators.
-The hospital capacity constitutes 226 beds distributed through the departments of Obstetrics/Gynaecology, Internal Medicine, Tuberculosis, Paediatrics and Surgery.
-Other services provided by the hospital include: the diagnostic laboratory, diagnostic imaging, general surgery, orthopaedics and physiotherapy, counselling, the HIV/AIDS clinic, the antenatal clinic and prevention of mother to child transmission as well as human resource development to meet the hospital needs.
+The hospital capacity constitutes 250 beds distributed through the departments of Obstetrics/Gynaecology, Internal Medicine, Tuberculosis, Paediatrics and Surgery.
+Other services provided by the hospital include the diagnostic laboratory, diagnostic imaging, general surgery, orthopaedics and physiotherapy, counselling, the HIV/AIDS clinic, the antenatal clinic and prevention of mother-to-child transmission as well as human resource development to meet the hospital needs.

-The Matany Hospital functions in accordance with the National Hospital Policy of the Republic of Uganda with technical guidance from the Uganda Catholic Medical Bureau (UCMB) as well as Moroto District Health Office, local authorities, and other partners in the Health sector (including our service beneficiaries
+The Matany Hospital functions in accordance with the National Hospital Policy of the Republic of Uganda with technical guidance from the Uganda Catholic Medical Bureau (UCMB) as well as the Moroto District Health Office, local authorities, and other partners in the health sector (including our service beneficiaries

 Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.

 Completely synergize resource taxing relationships via premier niche markets.
 Professionally cultivate one-to-one customer service with robust ideas.
 Dynamically innovate resource-leveling customer service for state of the art customer service.